AnsariSaad83299/Anime-Recommendation/README.md

 data_cleaning.ipynb: Contains various steps for cleaning the dataset considering various factors and conditions and store the cleaned datasets in cleaned_datsets directory.

 Our Individual Scripts are added to the **individual_scripts** folder

+Please put your team's information (e.g. team members name, ub number, email) and topic in this file.
+(Delete this message after you have done so)